weld/weld-testing/junit5/README.md

 As you might know, if you want to inject a bean where you would normally not use any qualifier, you can do that using `@Default` qualifier (as shown in the code above).
 This is in accordance with CDI specification, feel free to [read more about it](http://docs.jboss.org/cdi/spec/2.0/cdi-spec.html#builtin_qualifiers).

+#### Flat Deployment

+Unlike [Arquillian Weld embedded container](https://github.com/arquillian/arquillian-container-weld), weld-junit has bean archive isolation enabled by default.
+This behaviour can be changed by setting a system property `org.jboss.weld.se.archive.isolation` to `false` or through the `Weld.property()` method.
+If set, Weld will use a _"flat"_ deployment structure - all bean classes share the same bean archive and all beans.xml descriptors are automatically merged into one.
+Thus alternatives, interceptors and decorators selected/enabled for a bean archive will be enabled for the whole application.